Sharon Van Etten

 The Wild Hearts Tour

-The Wild Hearts Tour: Sharon Van Etten, Angel Olsen, and Julien Baker with Special Guest Spencer.
+The Wild Hearts Tour: Sharon Van Etten, Angel Olsen, and Julien Baker with Special Guest Quinn Christopherson.

 Join Sharon, Angel, and Julien as they head across the country with their bands for three very special individual sets of music on The Wild Hearts Tour.
-Special guest Spencer. will be opening the evening.
+Special Guest Quinn Christopherson will be opening the evening.
 These summer time shows will be full nights of music and a true experience from beginning to end.

 Sharon Van Etten’s Remind Me Tomorrow comes four years after Are We There, and reckons with the life that gets lived when you put off the small and inevitable maintenance in favor of something more present.
 Throughout Remind Me Tomorrow, Sharon Van Etten veers towards the driving, dark glimmer moods that have illuminated the edges of her music and pursues them full force.
 With curling low vocals and brave intimacy, Remind Me Tomorrow is an ambitious album that provokes our most sensitive impulses: reckless affections, spirited nurturing, and tender courage.